jumpnow/jumpnowtek-site/_posts/2018-11-21-Running-a-Snort-IDS-on-OpenBSD.md

 ### Check It

-To verify things are working, here is a quick change to catch noisy [Nmap][nmap] scans.
+To verify things are working, here is a quick change to catch noisy portscans.

 Edit **/etc/snort/snort.conf** and modify these two lines